propelorm/propelorm.github.com/documentation/behaviors/validate.markdown

 }
 ```

-and if you wish to automatically validate also related objects:
+and if you also want automatic validation of related objects:

 ```php
 <?php